-Policy 5.2A.1, states: "Establish a base level of service.
+Policy 5.2A.1 of the CGMP, states the following: "Establish a base level of service.
 The LOS standard for all roadways in unincorporated Martin County is LOS D in the peak hour/peak direction.
 Standards for the State Highway System are guided by FDOT's latest 'LOS Policy'.
-The methodology for determining roadway facilities' level of service shall adhere to the methodologies identified in the latest FDOT's Q/LOS Handbook."
+The methodology for determining roadway facilities' level of service shall adhere to the methodologies identified in the latest FDOTs Q/LOS Handbook."